 I also read historical, westerns, dark(vampires), but I leave those to my twin who is known for having a darker nature.
 (Yes, I really have an identical twin and Yes, she really considers herself the dark one. 🙂 )

 After graduating high school, I was your average worker.
 I worked in manufacturing for quite a few years as my parents do.
 But then, I realized I wanted something different and went through many trials to find what that was.
 From trying to start businesses that never seemed to get off the ground to working in real estate for a few years to cleaning for a living.
 I couldn’t find what I wanted to do for the duration of my life that would give me the flexibility to be with my children and help provide from my family.
 The long days of showing house after house when they never intended to put in an offer was not how I wanted to spend my days and weekends.
 And what can I say about cleaning other than I really didn’t want to be cleaning up after people anymore.

 Now don’t get me wrong, those jobs were all great when they were needed and I learned a lot from those experiences.
 I am definitely more aware when going out of what cleaners would have to do when I leave a building.
 Little hands are adorable, but not when trying to clean the prints off a glass door night after night and there is no way to succeed in real estate if you don’t have some sort of organizational process implemented to keep track of offers, contracts, client information, and the steps in the process with each client.

 With writing, I am able to allow my own imagination to take flight as well as be the mother I have always wanted to be to my children and the wife to my loving and supportive husband.
-We also have an Alaskan Malamute/Siberian Husky mix and one old black cat who still thinks he’s a kitten at times.
+We also have four kitties determined to gain attention at all the wrong times.